-While these rules go a long way, they do not change the expectation inside of accounting firms to develop a particular client relationship over the years, success at which will likely result in professional advancement within the firm and long-term growth of compensation.153 In large law firms in the US, seniority-based lock-step compensation systems have since the 1980s given way to systems where partner remuneration is based on individual contributions to the firm's profits, and partners can be de-equitized if they fill to generate revenue.154
+While these rules go a long way, they do not change the expectation inside accounting firms to develop a particular client relationship over the years, success at which will likely result in professional advancement within the firm and long-term growth of compensation.
+229 In large law firms in the United States, seniority-based, lock-step compensation systems have, since the 1980s, given way to systems where partner remuneration is based on individual contributions to the firm's profits, and partners can be de-equitized if they fail to generate revenue.
+230

 Accounting firms around the world use a variety of compensation systems for partners, making comparisons difficult.
 Generally, compensation systems involve two choices.
-First, how many partners should be included in a profit pool (e.g. all in a particular office, all in the country etc.).
-Second, to what extent should the profit pool be divided equally, to what extent should individual shares vary by performance?155 Firms have their own reasons for setting up a particular system.
-Less variability and larger pools mean that risks (e.g. liability) are shared among a larger set of partners.
-This is utility increasing ex post if partners are risk averse, but it reduces their incentive to avoid liability because it will be socialized.156 More variability and smaller pools set greater incentives to increase profits, but may make individual partner more susceptible to client demands.157 It may also reward partners for taking risky clients because the risk will be born by the entire firm.158
+First, how many partners should be included in a profit pool (e.g., should a pool include all auditors in a particular local office, or all in the country)?
+Second, to what extent should the profit pool be divided equally?
+Within each pool, should some of the compensation vary by individual performance?231 Firms have their own reasons for setting up a particular system.
+Less variability and larger pools mean that risks (e.g., liability) are shared among a larger set of partners.
+232 This is utility increasing $ex\ post$ if partners are risk averse, but it reduces their incentive to avoid liability because it will be socialized.233 More variability and smaller pools set greater incentives to increase profits, but may make individual partners more susceptible to client demands.234 It may also reward partners for taking risky clients because the risk will be borne by the entire firm.235

-Data about compensation systems are hard to come by, but research from several European countries suggest that partners' compensation is positively associated with the size of the client portfolio and the acquisition of new clients,159 that larger accounting firms tend to have more variable compensation practices (presumably because they are less in need of risk-sharing),
+Data about compensation systems are hard to come by, but research from several European countries suggests that partners' compensation is positively associated with the size of the client